Starcounter/Docs/guides/working-with-starcounter/administrator-web-ui/README.md

 ## Starting Executables

-You can launch your application on a currently running database by redirecting to [Start Executable](http://127.0.0.1:8181/#/databases/default/executabeStart).
+You can launch an application in a database by going to `localhost:8181/#/databases/default/executabeStart`.
-Specify the path to your `.exe`application in the dedicated field.
+Specify the path to your `.exe` application in the field.

 ![start executable](/assets/6.png)

 ## Database Configuration

-You can access your database settings by redirecting to [Settings Icon](http://127.0.0.1:8181/#/databases/default/settings).
+Access the database settings by going to `localhost:8181/#/databases/default/settings`.
+The available settings are:
-It is possible to specify database port to have databases running in parallel on one kernel along with Scheduler Count that defines the degree of  parallelization and Chunks (internal setting, shouldn't be modified).
+* Database port - 8080 by default
+* Scheduler count, defines the degree of parallelization - 4 by default
+* Chunks, for advanced users, should not be modified for most databases - 65536 by default

 ![database configuration](/assets/7.png)

 ## Log

-To have a track of activity within your environment redirect to [Log](http://127.0.0.1:8181/#/server/log).
-You can see debug steps, notices, warnings and errors with explicit descriptions.
-After sorting log notes by "Source" it is possible to track the behavior of specific component.
+Go to `localhost:8181/#/server/log` to see debug steps, notices, warnings, and errors.
+Sort the log by "Source" to see the behavior of specific components.

 ![Log screenshot](/assets/8.png)

 ## Network

-By accessing [Network](http://127.0.0.1:8181/#/server/network) tab it is possible to see internal environment, the information about network facilities for Starcounter installation that comes by the means of network gateway.
+Go to `localhost:8181/#/server/network` to see internal environment, the information about network facilities for Starcounter installation that comes with the network gateway.

 ![Network screenshot](/assets/9.png)

 ## Server Configuration

-To access server network settings redirect to [Settings](http://127.0.0.1:8181/#/server/settings).
-For internal system communications and management specify **System port**.
-For outbound operations specify **Gateway port**.
+The system port and gateway port can be changed at `localhost:8181/#/server/settings`.

 ![Server configuration](/assets/10.png)